If you’ve had collections listed on your credit report, then you know it can drop your FICO score significantly.

 The only way you can increase your credit score is by having the collection completely removed from your credit report.

 1. Ask the Collection Agency to Validate the Debt

-The Consumer Financial Protection Bureau (CFPB) regulates collection agencies and requires them to produce consumer’s requests to validate the debt be provided within 30 days.
+The Consumer Financial Protection Bureau (CFPB) regulates collection agencies and requires them to produce consumer requests to validate the debt be provided within 30 days.
 Otherwise, they are subjected to substantial fees and fines.

 Make sure you send it certified mail.
 If they fail to respond within 30 days, you will have documentation to include in your report.
 You can initiate a complaint here.

 2. Dispute the account with the Credit Bureau even if it’s accurate

 The Credit Bureaus will launch an investigation on anything you dispute unless they consider it to be frivolous.
-Also, if a debt collection account if yours and is accurate, you can still dispute it.
-You will have to claim the account isn’t yours, or that is inaccurate in some way.
+Also, if a debt collection account is yours and is accurate, you can still dispute it.
+You will have to claim the account isn’t yours or that is inaccurate in some way.

 They simply dispute the negative credit items and hopes the creditor fails to validate them within 30 days.
-Medical debt is one of the easier types of debt to get removed from your report because of the HIPPA privacy laws.
+Medical debt is one of the easier types of debt to remove from your report because of the HIPPA privacy laws.